 Diving into the realm of data science can feel like navigating a labyrinth of hype and reality.
-So in this article, I’ll help to demystify this scientific discipline by offering a concise data science definition, delving into its origins, clarifying what it is and what it is not, and shedding light on the scientific method to transform raw data into valuable insights.
+So in this article, I’ll help to demystify this scientific discipline by offering a concise data science definition and looking into its origins.
+Also, I’ll clarify what it is and what it is not.
+Lastly, I’ll shed light on the scientific method that data scientists use to build tools that can transform raw data into valuable insights.

 Indeed, it’s easy to get tangled in the web of buzz and misconceptions surrounding data science.
 However, make no mistake; this field is on a meteoric path!
 Job growth for data scientists is expected to rise by an astounding 36% between 2021 to 2031, paving the way for 13,500 new positions annually.
 Moreover, the data science software tools and platforms market is worth hundreds of billions of dollars and is expanding quickly.
-And brace yourselves – we have only created 90% of the massive amounts of data we have now in the past couple of years.
-As a result, the field of data science is set to grow at an unprecedented rate.
+Further, we have only created 90% of the massive amounts of data we have now in the past couple of years.
+As a result, the field of data science will continue to grow at an unprecedented rate.

 “Data are becoming the new raw material of business.”